EddieC-xiu/Prox-Basket-Fill-Automation/SCALE_STRATEGY.md

 ---

-## How would this scale to ~5,000 people using it at once?
+## How would this scale to 5,000 users?

 We’re not there yet, but the story is straightforward: